pfirsich/7dfps_2020/notes.md

 ## Message Bus
 The ship systems and terminals all communicate via a message bus, which is managed in C++.
 The systems are implemented in Lua (mostly).
 Every system registers with a name and every message has a type/name, you can do either `send(systemName, messageName, data)` or `publish(messageName, data)` and `subscribe(messageName)` all messages directly sent to the system or subscribed to will appear in the system's message queue.

+As real life troubleshooting often involves tools like `strace` or `tcpdump`/Wireshark we could maybe expose parts of the message bus with a `bustrace` command, that will essentially be a tcpdump of the message bus of that particular system.
+We could also include some fake messages.

 ## Screens
 These systems can draw vector art that can be sent to them via messages (like change color, draw line, draw rect, etc. - we will use [nanovg](https://github.com/memononen/nanovg) for this).
 It just draws to a texture which will be drawn in the world.
 You should be able to draw to them from Lua.

+Maybe the additional screens can be fully customized and you can control what they show using a `monitor <number>` command.
+For prebuilt vector graphics displays, you can simply use `monitor <number> <name>` (e.g. `monitor <number> heatmap`).
+But you can monitor a log with `monitor <number> log <name>` or a sensors (with graphs!) `monitor <number> sensor <name> <name> <name> ...` and possibly a bus with `monitor <number> bustrace`.
+The monitor number could be written on the monitor or a common ordering scheme could be used.
+We could also just show a little numbered overview when typing `man monitor`.
+If we require a look in the manual we could also use names.

+We could also allow the bridge to be a special system that simply provides a number of monitors that can monitor anything remotely (like `remotemonitor 1 reactor log <name>`).

 ## Maintenance
 ### Log-Diving
-On every system there is a log file, which can be printed with `log` and they will print in the usual log format (including date/time and severity).
-You will have to scan the logs for suspicious info logs, warning logs and error logs.
+On every system there are multiple log files, which can be printed with `log <name>` and they will print in the usual log format (including date/time and severity).
+You will have to scan the logs for suspicious info logs, warning logs and error logs, observing timestamps and patterns.
 Some of these will eventually or soon lead to failure or unoptimal performance of the system.
 Though some of them will be false positives or sometimes you will operate systems of the ship outside of normal parameters for bandaid fixes.
 Most of maintenance is going through the logs and sifting through to find interesting things.
 Most of the messages will just be noise though, so you will need experience and intricate knowledge of the manual to truly understand what you are seeing.
 Even then some messags will simply be noise.
 After a while the systems will be damaged and some warnings will be normal as well.
 Some suspicious logs should be recognizable without experience (e.g. warnings that repeat and get higher in frequency or a message that was a warning for a while and is now an error).
 Many maintenance operations lead to warnings and errors as well.
 But it should pay off to do maintenace, so the ship will not break down as likely.

 The amount of logs should be so high, that you can not reasonably look at them all in detail and you will have to decide what you spend your attention on.

+Maybe we want to have different log levels per source?
+But this might make it too easy?

 ## Hazards
 The ways you can die in the ship are: